-- ASIC: - a legal practitioner, for the purpose of legal representation or legal advice regarding whistleblower protections; or a journalist or parliamentarian (but only where it is a public interest or emergency disclosure within the meaning of the Corporations Act).
+- Australian Securities and Investments Commission (ASIC), Australian Prudential Regulation Authority (APRA) or another Commonwealth body prescribed by regulation; - a legal practitioner, for the purpose of legal representation or obtaining legal advice in relation to the operation of the whistleblower provisions in the Corporations Act (whistleblower protection under the a journalist or parliamentarian (but it is important for the Discloser to understand that in order to make such disclosure it is only where the Discloser has met specific criteria for making a "public interest disclosure" or "emergency disclosure" within the meaning of the Corporations Act).

-2 Refer to sections 1317AA and 1317AAD of the Corporations Act for details on when disclosures to these recipients qualifies for protection under the Corporations Act.
+2 Refer to sections 1317AA and 1317AAD of the Corporations Act for the criteria and details on when disclosures to these recipients qualifies for protection under the Corporations Act.